Laurinus/qt_nice_titlebar/README.md

-# qt_nice_titlebar
+# QT6 nice Title Bar example

-Nice Titlebar with QT6 and Python
+Nice Title Bar with QT6 and Python in modern Flat-Design.